topleft/mongo-crud-tutorial/readme.md

 * Update
 * Delete

 These are the basic operations that an app needs to perform when handling data.
 You may have heard of a RESTful API, which is similar, but with specific philosiphies applied that are out of the scope of this tutorial.
-For more information go [here](http://www.restapitutorial.com/lessons/whatisrest.html).
+For more information on REST go [here](http://www.restapitutorial.com/lessons/whatisrest.html).
 As a programmer, if you can elegantly handle these actions then you are well on your way to turning your skills into a paycheck.

 Let's begin with our index.js file.